ModelEarth/machine-learning/README.md

 - Consider including more years of data for the model training.
 - Research multi-output regressors and determine their utility in this project.
 - Compare the results of independent regression models for wages with models using the predicted employee numbers as inputs..

+Looks interesting: [Flyte.org - Workflow Automation for Machine Learning](https://flyte.org/) used by Skype and Spotify